 Robbery refers to taking someone’s property without his or her consent while using force or fear.
 Breaking into a house with the residents inside and using fear or force to subdue their actions while taking their stuff is a typical example of robbery.
 Robbery suspects always receive felony charges in both first-degree and second-degree situations.
 As a result, convicted persons are bound to pay base fines of up to $10,000 regardless of whether prosecutors used the first or second-degree charge.
-Robbery is a criminal offence of serious nature and you can suffer a severe punishment if a suitable criminal defense attorney is not hired for your defense.
+Robbery is a criminal offense of serious nature and you can suffer a severe punishment if a suitable criminal defense attorney is not hired for your defense.

 Larceny is perhaps the most common crime in the U.S. let alone the state of California.
 You may be more familiar with the term theft.
 Simply put, larceny or theft is taking another individual’s property.

 Theft occurs either as grand theft or petty theft.
 Grand theft happens when the value of the property stolen is more than $950.
 On the contrary, petty theft applies to properties where the value is less than $950.
 In most cases, prosecutors treat theft as a wobbler crime.
 The financial penalties for theft charged as a misdemeanor are no more than $1,000.
 Civil theft penalties may also apply if the value of the property is between $50 and $500 or if parties cannot recover the retail worth of the merchandise if sold.

 These are just some of the most common criminal cases in California.
 If you find yourself on the hook for these or any other crime, Don Hammond is your criminal defense attorney.
 He will help you come up with a plan to get your charges reduced or dropped.
 You can request to meet with any criminal attorney before committing to using their services.
 Ultimately, choosing the right criminal attorney will not only save you time and energy, but also a lot of money in the long run.